• Skip to primary navigation

 How to Build:

-The steps to construct a Simple High Current Battery Charger Circuit are as follows.
+Below are the steps to build a Simple High Current Battery Charger Circuit which are as follows.

-• Connect GND pin of IC 7815 to – side (ground) of power supply.
+• Next, connect GND pin of IC 7815 to – side (ground) of power supply.

-• Connect Vout pin of IC 7815 to base pin of TIP35 transistor.
+• Then, connect Vout pin of IC 7815 to base pin of TIP35 transistor.

-• Connect collector pin of TIP35 to + side of 18V DC power.
+• After that, connect collector pin of TIP35 to + side of 18V DC power.

-• Connect emitter pin of TIP35 to + terminal of lead acid battery.
+• Also, connect emitter pin of TIP35 to + terminal of lead acid battery.

-• Put TIP35 on heat sink to stop heating problem.
+• Then put TIP35 on heat sink to stop heating problem.

-• Connect negative terminal of battery to ground of power supply.
+• After that, connect negative terminal of battery to ground of power supply.

-• If needed add resistors for bias and capacitors for filter to make circuit more stable.
+• Also, if needed add resistors for bias and capacitors for filter to make circuit more stable.

 • See IC 7815 and TIP35 datasheets for right values and design.